Latina Foreva: Composition

-It was written by Giraldo alongside La Guru, Misha and Mazzarri and produced by the latter two, with Eliel Lind and Alvaro Arroyo receiving credits for its sample of "Dile" by Don Omar and N.O.R.E., Natalie and Nicole Albino, Gemstar, Daddy Yankee, Big Mato and Leonardo Vasquez receiving credits for its interpolation of "Oye Mi Canto".
+"Latina Foreva" was written by Giraldo alongside La Guru, Misha and Mazzarri and produced by the latter two, with Eliel Lind and Alvaro Arroyo receiving credits for its sample of "Dile" by Don Omar and N.O.R.E., Natalie and Nicole Albino, Gemstar, Daddy Yankee, Big Mato and Leonardo Vasquez receiving credits for its interpolation of "Oye Mi Canto".
 The outro samples a viral video of actress Alexa Demie.

 "Latina Foreva" incorporates elements of early 2000s reggaeton with pop melodies.